 Is it possible to ditch the restrictions and still be healthy?
 Won’t that lead to overeating or too much sugar?

-It’s totally possible to eat freely and still be healthy.
-It’s called intuitive eating (IE).
-It’s what we are born to do.
+Yes, it’s totally possible to eat freely and still be healthy.
+It’s called intuitive eating (IE) and it’s what we are born to do.
 Babies and toddlers are natural intuitive eaters.
 Some of us maintain it throughout our lives, but most start restricting or judging at one point or another.

 What is intuitive eating?